atg-abhishek/cse-aiethics-ml-best-practices/ML_Best_Practices.md

 4. Git is unable to resolve effectively the differences in Jupyter notebook versions that are committed into version control and hence should not be used as a mechanism for review of the code

-5. To add to the above point,
+5. To add to the above point, there are some tools and techniques that help to minimize the non-code differences (excluding markdown) in Jupyter cells (e.g. execution counts) but still fall short of being able to provide a clear pathway for code reviews

+6.

 ### Checklist before engagement